ohata-toast/EasyCache/en/console-guide/cache.md

 !!! tip "Note"
     * Redis versions prior to 7.0.7 can be upgraded to 7.0.7 before being upgraded to the next version.
-    * Upgrades from Redis to Valkey are not currently available, but will be available in the future.
+    * Redis versions 7.0.7 or later provide upgrades to the latest version.

 ## Modify Node